-The task of the CC is to observe the changes of the alpine cryosphere.
+The task of the SCC is to observe the changes of the alpine cryosphere.
 Furthermore, supervises all long-term cryospheric monitoring networks of Switzerland.more

 Image: NASA Earth Observatory, Jesse Allen and Robert Simmonmore

-The Cryospheric Commission (CC) monitoring networks was founded in 1893 as the glacier commission and is integrated within the Swiss Academy of Science (SCNAT) more precise within the Platform Geosciences.
+The Swiss Commission for Cryosphere observation (SCC) monitoring networks was founded in 1893 as the glacier commission and is integrated within the Platform Geosciences of the Swiss Academy of Science (SCNAT).
 In relation to the changes caused by the incipient climate change it is the Commission’s task to observe the changes of the alpine cryosphere.
 Furthermore it is in charge of the supervision of all long-term national cryospheric monitoring networks.
 The commission works in close cooperation with the Swiss Snow, Ice and Permafrost Society (SIP).

 Ausblick auf Alphubel, Rimpfischhorn, und Strahlhorn mit Adler- und Findelengletscher